CorySimon/pyIAST/docs/index.rst

    import IAST

 -----------------------------------
-Import the pure component isotherms
+Import the pure-component isotherms
 -----------------------------------

-Use the `Pandas` package to load the pure component adsorption isotherms as DataFrames:
+Use the `Pandas` package to load the pure-component adsorption isotherms as DataFrames:

 .. code-block:: python